You want smart political talk without the meltdowns?

 But I want to tell you that I originally called because I was so upset about the fact that there was a lawsuit.

-You're going to talk about the weekend before where only Democratic districts were open for early voting.
+We're going to talk about the weekend before where only Democratic districts were open for early voting.

 That's right.

-And that was a county by county decision.
+And that was a county-by-county decision.

 Why didn't the Republicans sign on to that?